 Kids and Family

-Teacher Appreciation Week is coming up May 6-10, 2013!
+Teacher Appreciation Week 2014 is May 5-9!
 Put it on your calendar so you don't forget to send a note or gift of appreciation to the teachers in your life.

 For inspiration for how to simply and thoughtfully say thanks, check out these ideas from Karen Bantuveris, founder & CEO of VolunteerSpot, an online tool that coordinates parents and volunteers with free online sign up sheets and scheduling:

 A heartfelt, handwritten thank you note goes a long way to sharing the love.
 Make it even more meaningful by including something specific the teacher has said or done that has made a difference to your child, like offering extra guidance in math, helping your child make friends on the playground, or teaching a science or art module that sparked your child’s interest and passion.

 Teachers treasure personal notes from their students.
 Ask any teacher – she’ll likely have several stashed away for safe keeping.
 Here are some sentence starters to share with your kids:

 - Thank you for…